Happy family looking at new home almost done with construction.

 The Bottom Line

 Every time you apply for a loan, your lender looks at factors like your income, assets and credit.
-However, if you’re not strong and one of these areas, there are FHA compensating factors that lenders can look at so that your strong points balance your weak areas.
+However, if your application is weak in one of these areas, there are FHA compensating factors that lenders consider so that your strong points counterbalance your weaker areas.

 Examples of compensating factors include having significant cash reserves, plenty of documentable additional income and a lack of discretionary debt.
 It’s important to note that lenders have their own policies and may or may not consider some of these factors.